CreatorRa/Ski-Resort-Buddy/README.md

 - **One-command menu** – `julia --project=. bin/dach_resort_advisor menu` prompts for weights, lets you focus on a country, and keeps looping until you exit.
 - **Remote dataset, cached offline** – the current CSV is fetched once and reused (`data/remote_cache/`).
 No manual downloads needed.
-- **Yearly snowfall leaderboard** – the former “daily” list now reports total fresh snow per region across the last 12 months for more realistic comparisons.
+- **Yearly snowfall leaderboard** – the first table in the overall overview reports total fresh snow per region across the last 12 months for more realistic comparisons.
 - **Region deep dive** – after running a report you can pick regions by table rank or name, view history, and optionally save snow or attribute plots.
 - **Custom weights** – adjust the five core metrics (fresh snow, snow depth, temperature, precipitation, wind) interactively or via CLI flags; the weighted score is reflected everywhere in the report.

 ## Data
-The data used in the project can be found here: https://www.kaggle.com/datasets/cartermc/dach-ski-resort-advisor-data/data/data
+The data used in the project does not have to but can be manually downloaded here: [https://www.kaggle.com/datasets/cartermc/dach-ski-resort-advisor-data/data/data](https://pzghdabqnsdthysjzacl.supabase.co/storage/v1/object/public/datasets//ski-regions-dataset-2025-10-02.csv)

 ## Getting Started